nitad54448/win10-installer-yappari-v5-2023/README.md

 Here A<sub>w</sub> is the standard Warburg coefficient and B is B=d/ $\sqrt{D}$ , where d is the Nernst diffusion layer thickness and D is the diffusion coefficient.

-The Warburg "short" describes the impedance of a finite-length diffusion with __transmissible boundary__, with the expression:
+The Warburg "short" describes the impedance of a finite-length diffusion with __transmissible boundary__, or finite-space Warburg, with the expression:

 Z<sub>s</sub>=(A<sub>w</sub>/ $\sqrt{jω})$ tanh(B $\sqrt{jω})$